cognitedata/kuiper/kuiper_documentation/built_in_functions.md

 `except(x, (v(, k)) => ...)` or `except(x, l)`

-Returns a list or object where the elements are distinct by the returned value of the given lambda function.
-The lambda function either takes list values, or object (value, key) pairs
+Returns a list or object where keys or entries maching the predicate have been removed.
+If the second argument is a lambda, it will be given the entry and if it returns `true`, the entry is removed.
+If the second argument is a list, any entry also found in this list will be removed.

 **Code examples**
 ```